-- and head with your arms and crouch in an inside corner of the building.

-- Protect yourself by staying under the lintel of an inner door, in the corner of a room, under a table or even under a bed.

-- lighting fixtures or furniture).

-- nearest safe place.

-- supported, load bearing doorway.

-- building or try to leave.

-- Be aware that the electricity may go out or the sprinkler systems or fire alarms may turn on.
+- and head with your arms and crouch in an inside corner of the building. - Protect yourself by staying under the lintel of an inner door, in the corner of a room, under a table or even under a bed. - lighting fixtures or furniture). - nearest safe place. - Use a doorway for shelter only if it is in close proximity to you and if you know it is a strongly supported, load bearing doorway. - building or try to leave. - Be aware that the electricity may go out or the sprinkler systems or fire alarms may turn on.